 Jaime Robtison began her classical ballet training in Salem, VA under the direction of Terri Post, a former dancer for the Joffrey Ballet.
-Ms Robtison was awarded scholarships to prestigious schools, including The Nutmeg Ballet, Joffrey Ballet, Pennsylvania Academy of Ballet, and The Kirov Ballet in Washington, D.C.
-In addition to guest performances with other companies and the Roanoke Opera, her professional career has included the Richmond Ballet, Atlanta Ballet, and Dance Alive touring company.
+As a young dancer, Ms Robtison was awarded scholarships to prestigious schools, including The Nutmeg Ballet, Joffrey Ballet, Pennsylvania Academy of Ballet, and The Kirov Ballet in Washington, D.C.
+In addition to guest performances with multiple ballet companies and with the Roanoke Opera, her professional career has included the Richmond Ballet, Atlanta Ballet, and Dance Alive touring company.
 Some of her favorite roles are Juliet in Romeo and Juliet and Sugar Plum Fairy and Arabian principal in The Nutcracker.

 Ms. Robtison was Artistic Director of the Covington Regional Ballet, supported by the Covington Arts Association in Covington, GA, for ten years.
 She created her own Snow White and The Little Mermaid productions.
 In addition, she staged and choreographed other new works and story ballets like Sleeping Beauty, Cinderella, Coppelia, and The Nutcracker.